koranke/object-verifier/README.md

 		.isEqualTo(expectedTrack);
 ```

-### Simple object, check all fields but don't check for exact order when comparing one collection
+### Check all fields but don't check for exact order when comparing one collection
-The object under test contains a number of native data type members.
-It also contains two lists of String.
-All fields need to be tested.
-The order of the list of strings is not important for one list but is important for
-the other list.

-Explanation:  Verification rules can be global, in which case they apply to all fields
+Verification rules can be global, in which case they apply to all fields
 for all objects, or they can be field specific.
-In the below example, the
-FieldsToCheck method checkAllFieldsForCurrentKey is needed as we want to check all
+In the below example, we want to check all
-fields but at the same time need to specify a field level verification rule for one field.
+fields but at the same time need to specify a field-specific verification rule for one field.
-Without the final call to checkAllFieldsForCurrentKey, only the field "listOfStringUnsorted"
+The method checkAllFieldsForCurrentKey forces all fields to be checked, not only the field
-would be checked.
+specified by "includeField()".

-Also note that the verification rule is attached to the field, so default matching applies to all other fields.
+Since the verification rule is attached to the field, default matching applies to all other fields.
+If the object under test had another member that was also a list, that member would not be verified
+with the unsorted rule.

 ```java
 FieldsToCheck fieldsToCheck = new FieldsToCheck()